2020 Visa-Free Countries for Filipinos

-If you dream of travelling the world, start at these visa-free countries for Filipinos.
+If you dream of traveling the world, start at these visa-free countries for Filipinos.
 This is a strategic move to build up your travel history so you can eventually set foot on visa-required countries.
-Trust me, it paved the way for me to get my South Korea visa.
+Trust us, it’s one of the ways to increase your chances of visa approval.
+In fact, it paved the way for us to get our South Korea visa way back in 2016.
+South Korea was the very first country we visited that required a visa.

-Prepare your Philippine passport and jet off to these destinations that are visa-free for Filipino travellers!
-We categorised them according to continents who it’ll be easier for you to check and prioritise the countries you plan to travel to in the future.
+Ready for revenge travel?
+Prepare your Philippine passport and jet off to these destinations that are visa-free for Filipino travellers.
+We categorised them according to continents so it’ll be easier for you to check and prioritise the countries you plan to travel to in the future.

 Visa-free countries in Asia